Enumeration of holomorphic cylinders in log Calabi-Yau surfaces. II. Positivity, integrality and the gluing formula: Analytic constructions

-The subdivision $B'$ of $B$ gives rise to an snc log-model $(\sX,H)$ of the $k$-variety $X_k$ (cf.\ \cite[\S 2]{Yu_Enumeration_cylinders_2015}).
+The subdivision $B'$ of $B$ gives rise to an snc log-model $(\sX,H)$ of the $k$-variety $X_k$ (see \cite[\S 2]{Yu_Enumeration_cylinders_2015}).
 Note that the generic fiber of $\sX$ is isomorphic to the $k$-variety $Y'$.
 In other words, $\sX$ is an snc model of $Y'$.
-Up to a finite ground field extension, we can assume furthermore that $\sX$ is a strictly semi-stable model of $Y'$ (cf.\ \cite{Kempf_Toroidal_1973}).
-By construction, the Clemens polytope associated to $\sX$ is isomorphic to $B_f$ as a simplicial complex.
-Let $\tau_Y\colon (Y')\an\to B_f$ denote the corresponding retraction map.
+Up to a finite ground field extension, we can assume furthermore that $\sX$ is a strictly semi-stable model of $Y'$ (see \cite{Kempf_Toroidal_1973}).
+By construction, the Clemens polytope associated to $\sX$ is isomorphic to $B_\rf$ (i.e.\ the finite part of $B'$) as a simplicial complex.
+Let